justunsix/debezium-tests/localdev.md

 Remote User Acceptance Testing

 1. Install Version 0.20 of the Strimzi operator > [installation options](https://github.com/lenisha/aks-tests/tree/master/oshift/strimzi-kafka-connect-eventhubs#install-strimzi-operator)
-2. If the operator is installed in a different namespace (e.g. strimzi-operator), grant persmissions for your user to use it.
+2. If the operator is installed in a different namespace (e.g. strimzi-operator), grant permissions for your user to use it.
 It is a cluster wide operator.
 Specify the namespace to use it - e.g.: `oc process strimzi-operator//strimzi-ephemeral ....`

 ## Testing Connectivity

 This section explains ways to test connectivity between the components you have set up.

-### Check connectivity to databases and Kakfa endpoints
+### Check connectivity to databases and Kafka endpoints

 #### Windows